janstieler/wp-autofavicon/README.md

 ### Version 1.1.7
 - fix wp cli problem and details link for github

+### Version 1.1.8
+- added debug features and the details link

 ## To Do
 - generate png favicons